 Ken offers the Drainage System Endorsement coverage and can be purchased with your homeowner’s insurance to cover grinder pump repair and septic system replacement costs, should your system malfunction or fail.

-Regardless of where you purchase your homeowner’s policy, always be sure to read your policy and make sure you don’t fall victim in thinking your sewer repair was covered only to find out after the claims process, that your grinder pump repair will not be covered.
+Regardless of where you purchase your homeowner’s policy, always be sure to read your policy and make sure you don’t fall victim in thinking your sewer repair was covered only to find out after the claim process, that your grinder pump repair will not be covered.

 Envirotek Systems Can Help You Determine If An Insurance Claim Is An Option